 Document Title: Control Rooms

 Report Author(s): Peter Suter

 Lead Director: Peter Suter

 Contact Details: peter.suter@lond-amb.nhs.uk

-Why is this coming to the Trust To seek Trust board approval.
+Why is this coming to the Trust Board?
+To seek Trust board approval.

-Board?

-This paper has been previously Strategy Review and Planning Committee

-presented to: Senior Management Group
+This paper has been previously presented to: Strategy Review and Planning Committee Senior Management Group Quality Committee Audit Committee Clinical Quality Safety and Effectiveness Group Risk Compliance and Assurance Group

-Quality Committee

-Audit Committee

-☐ Clinical Quality Safety and Effectiveness Group

-Risk Compliance and Assurance Group

-Recommendation for the Trust The Trust Board are asked to support the proposal to

-Board: bring Bow live as a second control room.
+Recommendation for the Trust Board: The Trust Board are asked to support the proposal to bring Bow live as a second control room.

-Executive Summary Trust Deard approval for the above in husiness continuity

-Trust Board approval for the change in business continuity

-arrangements for the current LAS Co IIIOI ROOMS.

-Key issues for the Trust Board

-rooms, one live at Waterloo, the other a standby at Bow.
-As

-demonstrated during the UPS fire in October 2010, while these arrangements work, they are not sufficient for long term business continuity arrangements.
+Key issues for the Trust Board The Trust currently operates 2 control rooms, one live at Waterloo, the other a standby at Bow.
+As demonstrated during the UPS fire in October 2010, while these arrangements work, they are not sufficient for long term business continuity arrangements.

-Sumoterit for long term business continuity arrangements.

-Attachments

-UPS Fire debrief report.
+Attachments UPS Fire debrief report.

-or or no dosner repert.

-Strategic Goals 2010 - 13 • of the following corporate objectives: nt, motivated and feel valued and work in a safe environment To improve our delivery of safe and high quality patient care using all available pathways To be efficient and productive in deliv ering our commitments and to continually improve Dill II II Risk Implications This paper links to the following strate egic risks.
-There is a risk that we fail to effective ly fulfil care/safety responsibilities There is a risk that we fail to effectively fulfil care/safety responsibilities There is a risk that we cannot maintain and deliver the core service along with the performance expected There is a risk that we are unable to match financial resources with priorities There is a risk that our strategic direction and pace of innovation to achieve this are compromised
+I To improve our delivery of safe and h of the following corporate objectives: nt, motivated and feel valued and work in a safe environment igh quality patient care using all available pathways ering our commitments and to continually improve Risk Implications This paper links to the following strate paic risks: There is a risk that we fail to effective There is a risk that we cannot maintai There is a risk that we are unable to r

-NHS Constitution This paper supports the following principles that guide the NHS: The NHS provides a comprehensive service, available to all Access to NHS services is based on clinical need, not an individual's ability to pay The NHS aspires to the highest standards of excellence and professionalism NHS services must reflect the needs and preferences of patients, their families and their carers The NHS works across organisational boundaries and in partnership with other organisations in the interest of patients, local communities and the wider population The NHS is committed to providing best value for taxpayers' money and the most effective, fair and sustainable use of finite resources.
+NHS Constitution This paper supports the following principles that guide the NHS: This paper supports the following principles that guide the NHS.
+The NHS provides a comprehensive service, available to all Access to NHS services is based on clinical need, not an individual's ability to pay The NHS aspires to the highest standards of excellence and professionalism NHS services must reflect the needs and preferences of patients, their families and their carers The NHS works across organisational boundaries and in partnership with other organisations in the interest of patients, local communities and the wider population The NHS is committed to providing best value for taxpayers' money and the most effective, fair and sustainable use of finite resources.
 The NHS is accountable to the public, communities and patients that it serves.
 Equality Impact Assessment Has an Equality Impact Assessment been carried out?
 Yes No Key issues from the assessment: None.